Updated: September, 2021

 Here we've added three pieces of information to each tier:

-To make this page we're going to need to create some additional metadata around the Products and Plans.
+To make this page we're going to need to create some additional metadata around the products and prices.

 Adding metadata to your Stripe objects